hhm150456/Ragnosis/README.md

 - http://localhost:5173

-If the backend is not on the default host/port, set a Vite environment variable such as:
+If the backend is not on the default host/port, create `frontend/.env.local` with:

 ```env
 VITE_API_BASE_URL=http://localhost:8000